acgeospatial/awesome-earthobservation-code/README.md

   - [tomography_tutorial](https://github.com/EO-College/tomography_tutorial) - A tutorial for Synthetic Aperture Radar Tomography
 - [profLewis-geog0111](https://github.com/profLewis/geog0111) - UCL Geography: 4th year course, Scientific Computing
 - [Intro to Geospatial Vector and Raster](https://carpentries-incubator.github.io/geospatial-python/) - Data Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
-- [Andrew Cutts Github](https://github.com/acgeospatial) - I am an Earth Observation and Geospatial enthusiast, primarily using Python to automate and process images at scale using computer vision
+- [Andrew Cutts Github](https://github.com/acgeospatial) - I am an Earth Observation and Geospatial enthusiast, primarily using `Python` to automate and process images at scale using computer vision
   - [Satelite Imagery Python](https://github.com/acgeospatial/Satellite_Imagery_Python) - Sample sample scripts and notebooks on processing satellite imagery
   - [Geospatial Python Programming Course](https://github.com/acgeospatial/Geospatial_Python_CourseV1) - This is an collection of blog posts turned into a course format
-- [Open Geo Tutorial](https://github.com/patrickcgray/open-geo-tutorial) - Tutorial of fundamental remote sensing and GIS methodologies using open source software in python
+- [Open Geo Tutorial](https://github.com/patrickcgray/open-geo-tutorial) - Tutorial of fundamental remote sensing and GIS methodologies using open source software in `Python`
 - [Foss4gUKJupyter](https://github.com/samfranklin/foss4guk19-jupyter) - FOSS4G UK 2019 Workshop "Geoprocessing with Jupyter Notebooks"
 - [Geoprocessing with Python - GIS circa 2009](https://www.gis.usu.edu/~chrisg/python/2009/) - This material is really old and some of it is outdated (not all, though!).
 One of these days I might get around to putting newer class materials online, but you're stuck with this for now.